vmware-archive/pivotal-bakery-demo/README.md

-# Pivotal Bakery - a 're-skin' of Will Tran's Freddy BBQ Demo
+# Pivotal Bakery - Spring Cloud Services and PivotalSSO Demo

 ## Overview
+Pivotal Bakery is a 're-skin' of Will Tran's Freddy BBQ Demo

 This demo is an example of using Pivotal SSO and Spring Cloud Services in a microservice architecture.